Exploring issues of social justice through mathematics and science inquiry

 There are numerous boil-water advisories in effect across the country, most of which are in First Nation communities.
 This means the water is unsafe to drink unless it is boiled before being consumed.

-Here are two examples of this social justice issue making headlines in the Globe and Mail:
+Here are three examples of this social justice issue making headlines in the Globe and Mail:

 Since December 2016, the Robertson Program has been working closely with groups of teachers, modeling an inquiry approach that integrates mathematics, mapping, environmental science, and language arts to raise awareness of an injustice that many First Nation communities face on a daily basis: unsafe drinking water.

 We began our work on December 15, 2016 with a group educators from Kawartha Pine Ridge District School Board, under the leadership of Sherry Mattson, Jack Nigro and Indigenous educational leaders from Curve Lake First Nation, Hiawatha First Nation and Alderville First Nation.